artifacthub/hub/SECURITY.md

 ## Reporting a vulnerability

-To report a security problem in Artifact Hub, please contact the Maintainers Team:
+To report a security problem in Artifact Hub, please contact the Maintainers Team at <cncf-artifacthub-maintainers@lists.cncf.io>.
-<cncf-artifacthub-maintainers@lists.cncf.io>.

 The team will help diagnose the severity of the issue and determine how to address the issue.
 Issues deemed to be non-critical will be filed as GitHub